Diabetes and nerve damage

 Not know that you have a blister or small cut

-Not notice when you touch something that is too hot or cold
+Not notice when your feet or hands touch something that is too hot or cold

-Damage to nerves in your heart and blood vessels may cause you to:
+When nerves in your heart and blood vessels are damaged, you may:

 Other symptoms of nerve damage are:

 Sexual problems, which cause erection problems in men and vaginal dryness or orgasm problems in women

 Not being able to tell when your blood sugar gets too low